halftheopposite/tutorial-app/README.md

 A few commands for this project:

 - `yarn build` to build the whole application.
-- `yarn serve` to launch an Express server serving a React application.
+- `yarn serve` to launch an Express server serving the React application.
+- `yarn docker` to create a Docker image.